 Pick stock photos like you pick dates: with a bit of discretion.
-Your content deserves better company.
+It's key for website optimisation and, well, your content deserves better company.
 Be choosey.
 Make your excuses to ‘Man smiling with laptop’ and let ‘Group high-five’ know that you’ve decided to see other people.

 You need to find stock photos that engage your audience and serve your website well.
 So, abandon the generic and set off in search of the authentic.